 There is no feedback or option to track your progress.

-With no formal instruction, you are just doing stuff randomly without concentrating on aspects that are more appropriate to your style, goal, and existing level.
+Without formal instruction, you just do stuff randomly without concentrating on aspects more appropriate to your style, goal, and existing level.

-What you have are some tools to locate and practice with learners all over the world.
+What you have are some tools to locate and practice with learners worldwide.
 They are also here to learn from others.

-That’s why most talks die down in a few days, and a vast majority of members delete or become inactive here.
-So don’t get surprised if you had the chance to talk to someone for a day or two and then see their profile go completely inactive or deleted.
+That’s why most talks die in a few days, and most members delete or become inactive here.
+So don’t be surprised if you can talk to someone for a day or two and see their profile go completely inactive or deleted.

-So if you already possess a decent command of your target language or ready to teach someone adequately, you have an opportunity.
+So, if you already possess a decent command of your target language or are ready to teach someone adequately, you have an opportunity.

 By helping others, you’ll be helping yourself.
 This is what the app is all about.